NOAA-ORR-ERD/PyGnome/Installing.rst

 https://github.com/NOAA-ORR-ERD/PyGNOME

 You can either download a zip file of all the sources and unpack it, or you can "clone" the git repository.
-If you clone the repository, you will be able to update the code with the latest version with a simple command, rather than having to re-download the whole package.
+Either choice is valid.

 Downloading a single release